cc-archive/cccatalog-dataviz/README.md

-### Building production version
+## Building production version

-**Important:** For simiplicity the production version can be built only with `docker`.
+**Important:** For simiplicity we will be using `docker` to build the production version.
 Please note that any changes in project files after build won't get reflected in the running container and you need to rebuild the image again.

 1. Before building images, ensure that all the variables in `.env` file are updated and `MONGO_HOSTNAME` is set to `mongodb:27017`.
 2. Now, navigate to backend and then build the `django-backend` image.